3-day Modal Tuning Course

 The introduction to the course can be viewed for free below.

-The rest of the course is being kindly hosted by Robbie O’Brien and can be accessed via his website here.
+The rest of the course is being kindly hosted by Robbie O’Brien and can be accessed via the Lutherie Academy website.

 Matthew Ottley is a professional acoustician.
 He has produced a series of podcasts in which he interviews people in the world of acoustics who have piqued his interest.
 Matthew looked me up in March 2018, and recorded around 75 minutes of an in depth discussion about the design and function of guitars.
 If you’d like to listen, here it is: Trevor Gore interviewed by Matthew Ottley for Talking Acoustics.